What are the best areas to stay in Phuket

 - Many hotels are by the beach.

-- Wide choice of fun beach restaurants plus some of Phuket’s best restaurants
+- There is a wide choice of fun beach restaurants, plus some of Phuket’s best restaurants.

-- If you stay at one of the main resorts, you can freely enjoy the facility of the other resorts.
+- If you stay at one of the main resorts, you can freely enjoy the facilities of the other resorts.

 What’s Not?

-- Beach is less shallow than the main beaches
+- The beach is less shallow than the main beaches.

 - Places are not within walking distance from each other (but hotels often offer shuttle services)